My Employer Doesn’t Want Me To Have Medical Appointments During Work Hours – What Should I Do?

 Don’t let your employer intimidate you

 Your employer cannot and should not be intimidating you or trying to punish you for scheduling a medical appointment during work hours.
-If you notice this happening, that’s a huge red flag in the state of Colorado and a sign that you need an attorney.
-We’ve had to go to court many times for pre-hearings and get orders from judges directing employers not to prohibit their employees (our clients) from going to medical appointments.
+If you notice this happening, it’s a huge red flag in Colorado and a sign that you need an attorney.
+We’ve had to go to court many times for pre-hearings and have obtained orders from judges directing employers not to prohibit their employees (our clients) from attending medical appointments.

-That being said, if your medical provider gives you a choice between an appointment that is during your work hours and one that is outside of your working hours, we do recommend working with your employer and pick the latter.
-The more time you can be working, the better it is for you financially, as well as for your overall well being.
+That being said, if your medical provider gives you a choice between an appointment that is during your work hours and one that is outside of your working hours, we do recommend working with your employer to pick the latter.
+The more time you can work, the better it is for you financially, as well as for your overall well-being.
 However, if your only option is to book an appointment during work hours, by all means, take it!

 Clocking out

-Your employer says okay, go ahead and head over to your appointment, but make sure you clock out first.
+Your employer says, “Okay, go ahead and head over to your appointment, but make sure you clock out first.”
 Now you’ve found yourself in a situation where you’re qualifying for lost wages.
-If you have to clock out due to a medical appointment caused by an injury obtained while on the job, we compare your paycheck to those from before your injury to understand the average difference.
+If you have to clock out for a medical appointment related to an on-the-job injury, we compare your paycheck to those before your injury to determine the average difference.
 Then, if we can show you missed a specified amount of time due to medical appointments during that pay period, you’ll receive your pay plus partial disability (paid by the insurance company), which is two-thirds of your lost wages.
 Bottom line?
 Clocking out is fine, but you’re entitled to receive proper pay for the missed time.

 Making up for lost time